vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 </div>

-In this case, another document is surfaced at position 2, which have a non-zero personalized score, notice that `totalCount` increases as the `wand` query operator brought more hits into the mix.
+In this case, another document is surfaced at position 2, which have a non-zero personalized score, notice that `totalCount` increases as the `wand` query operator brought more hits into `first-phase` ranking.

 <pre>
 {% highlight json%}